 The software development world has changed dramatically over the last few years.
-The SaaS revolution — almost no software products are sold today outside a cloud and subscription model — and the full adoption of the cloud model have laid the ground for a major rise in new SaaS architecture concepts.
+Following the SaaS revolution, almost no software products are sold today outside a cloud and subscription model.
+The complete adoption of the cloud model has laid the ground for a major rise in new SaaS architecture concepts.

 The Monolithic era